Infrastructure & Resource Requirements for Sigrid Components

 - Running multiple application pods

-- Supporting high-memory and disk-intensive workloads such importing jobs
+- Supporting high-memory and disk-intensive workloads such as importing jobs

 - Storing container images and temporary files on the node